appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-12-15-working-with-Start-Node.md

 ![startnode3](\staticfiles\processflow\media\startnode3.PNG)

-5) Once you are done with the configurations, Click on the SAVE button.
+c) Once you are done with the configurations, Click on the SAVE button.
 On saving the Registered URL, you get a confirmation message.

 ![startnode6](\staticfiles\processflow\media\startnode6.PNG)